What Happens If You Overstay In Canada?

 One of the most generous nations you may travel to is Canada.
 You are allowed to stay for up to six months as a tourist.
 If you want to stay longer, you can also request an extension that lasts at least 30 days.
 You may remain as long as your permit allows you to as a worker and student.
 However, some people overstay in Canada more than they are allowed to.

-Regretfully, there are a lot of possible repercussions you could have to deal with if you overstay a visa or permit.
+Regretfully, there are a lot of possible repercussions you could have to deal with if you overstay a visa or temporary resident permit.
 Not only can overstaying result in the loss of your present immigration status or benefits, but it can also make it impossible for you ever to get permanent Canadian citizenship.
 The repercussions of staying too long in Canada are explained in this article.

 What happens if you overstay in Canada?